-Supernatural’s Jensen Ackles is set to portray Soldier Boy in The Boys season 3, so be on the lookout for more info as we learn more about the role his character will play in the upcoming season.
+Supernatural’s Jensen Ackles (who we’ve already seen in full costume) is set to portray Soldier Boy in The Boys season 3, so be on the lookout for more info as we learn more about the role his character will play in the upcoming season.

 Another superhuman who will be introduced to the show in its third season is the Crimson Countess, played by The Walking Dead’s Laurie Holden.

 Yet another hero from Payback, the Countess is an obvious nod to Marvel’s Scarlett Witch – which is fitting, considering that audiences are now more familiar with the character thanks to last year’s WandaVision.
 It’s unclear how she’ll fit into season 3’s narrative, but it seems like Payback as a whole might be a big part of the show this time around.

 During the last season, we saw that Starlight was decided to keep working undercover for Vought – a dangerous thing to do, especially with Homelander knowing almost every detail of her life.

 Part of her duties as a member of the most popular superhero team in the world of The Boys is to find new members for the Seven.
 After all, the team took a huge blow during season 2, which is now down to five Supes.

 Perhaps Soldier Boy and the Crimson Countess will be the two new faces to join the Seven, seeing as the show has been adding heroes from Payback to the main team.
 One thing is for sure, though: there’s very little chance of The Deep rejoining the team any time soon.